Why is there such a big disparity in sales performance? After all:

 Many recruiting ads list "knockout factors" such as minimum levels of education and experience.
 The purpose of these knockout factors is to screen out undesirable candidates.
 The question is, is there really a correlation between the chosen knockout factors and an individual's ability to sell?

 When my clients’ recruiting ads include education and/or experience as knockout factors, I like to have a little fun with them.
 I say something like:

-Which candidate would you like to speak with first?
-If you are like my clients, it’s the woman with the relationships.
+Most clients respond that they would like to speak first with the woman who has the relationships.
 Unfortunately, now I have to deliver the bad news:

 It is easy to rationalize why education might appear to be a reliable knockout factor.
 The thought process usually goes something like this:

 “We sell a very technical offering.
 You really need to be an engineer in order to understand it.
 So, we should focus our recruiting efforts on individuals with engineering degrees.”

 “Our product line is constantly changing, and we have a rapid rate of new product introductions.
 Our salespeople need to be pretty sharp to keep up with all of the new product information.
 So, we should only hire people with college degrees, as these people have proven they know how to learn.”